Are God, Jesus, and the Holy Spirit a Trinity in 2 Thessalonians?

 In the Bible book of 2 Thessalonians, the Apostle Paul speaks of God, Jesus Christ, and the holy Spirit.
 If Paul and/or the early Christians believed Jesus is God or part of a Trinity, we should be able to find evidence of this in the New Testament letters.
 But is this the case in 2 Thessalonians?
 Is the Trinity in 2 Thessalonians?
 Let’s examine some of the pertinent verses to find out.

-“We ought always to thank God for you, brothers and sisters loved by the Lord, because God chose you as first fruits to be saved through the sanctifying work of the Spirit and through belief in the truth”—2 Thessalonians 2:13.
+“We ought always to thank God for you, brothers and sisters loved by the Lord, because God chose you as first fruits to be saved through the sanctifying work of the Spirit and through belief in the truth” (2 Thessalonians 2:13).
 Trinitarians claim this verse as a “proof” text of their doctrine.
 If “Lord” in this verse is Jesus, then the three are named.
 But does that make them a Trinity?
-Not one aspect of the doctrine is mentioned – No Almightiness, no equality, no eternity, no three-in-one “Godhead,” etc. In this verse, God uses his holy Spirit to save Christians.
+Not one aspect of the doctrine is mentioned – No Almightiness, no equality, no eternity, no three-in-one “Godhead,” nothing to indicate they’re of the same “substance”, “being”, “essence”, etc. In this verse, God uses his holy Spirit to save Christians.
 The holy Spirit is referred to as “the,” so it is obvious that the Spirit is not a person, and therefore, cannot be, God.

 “May the Lord direct your hearts into God’s love and Christ’s perseverance.”
 (2 Thessalonians 3:5).
-God and Christ are distinguished yet again in this verse..
+God is shown to be someone other than Christ, and God and Christ are distinguished yet again in this verse, as two entirely separate and distinct individuals, who are not of the same “being”, “essence”, or “substance”, etc.

-So as we can see from the book of 2 Thessalonians, Paul describes the Father as God, and Jesus Christ as Lord.
+As we have seen from the book of 2 Thessalonians, Paul describes the Father as God, and Jesus Christ as Lord.
 He differentiates God from Jesus.
 And he never calls Jesus “God.”
-The holy Spirit is not presented as being a person, The evidence proves there is no Trinity in 2 Thessalonians.
+The holy Spirit is not presented as being a person.
+The evidence proves there is not only no Trinity in 2 Thessalonians, the Trinity doctrine is proven false by the letter.

 For more information about this topic, see our series of articles: “Are God, Jesus, and the holy Spirit a Trinity?”